dcYuan33/llm-course/README.md

 * [Merge LLMs with mergekit](https://mlabonne.github.io/blog/posts/2024-01-08_Merge_LLMs_with_mergekit.html) by Maxime Labonne: Tutorial about model merging using mergekit.
 * [Smol Vision](https://github.com/merveenoyan/smol-vision) by Merve Noyan: Collection of notebooks and scripts dedicated to small multimodal models.
 * [Large Multimodal Models](https://huyenchip.com/2023/10/10/multimodal.html) by Chip Huyen: Overview of multimodal systems and the recent history of this field.
-* [Unsensor any LLM with abliteration](https://huggingface.co/blog/mlabonne/abliteration) by Maxime Labonne: Direct application of interpretability techniques to modify the style of a model.
 * [Intuitive Explanation of SAEs](https://adamkarvonen.github.io/machine_learning/2024/06/11/sae-intuitions.html) by Adam Karvonen: Article about how SAEs work and why they make sense for interpretability.
-* [Scaling test-time compute](https://huggingface.co/spaces/HuggingFaceH4/blogpost-scaling-test-time-compute) by Beeching et al.: Tutorial and experiments to outperform Llama 3.1 70B on MATH-500 with a 3B model.
 </details>

 ## 👷 The LLM Engineer